szppaks/pointcloudthumbnail/README.md

 Sample program
 Thumbnail generator for point cloud
 It just a sample, not a finished module
-Change bepcfilenev="pipes_chunk.ply" in 21, if you use to another point cloud
+Change bepcfilenev="pipes_chunk_subsam.ply" in 21, if you use to another point cloud

 ## Original article:
 Szutor Péter: Pontfelhő karcsúsítás – simplification,